-These Chocolate Mousse Domes with Ganache Glaze are a rich, creamy dessert featuring a smooth dark chocolate mousse coated in a glossy ganache.
-They are served chilled and garnished with raspberry sauce and optional edible gold lustre dust for an elegant touch.
+These Chocolate Mousse Domes with Ganache Glaze are easier to make than they look.
+Each one has a creamy dark chocolate mousse center coated in a smooth, glossy ganache glaze and finished with raspberry sauce.

 Ingredients in Chocolate Mousse Domes with Ganache Glaze